 Since 2012, ACTED has been implementing projects with vulnerable communities in Syria with a two-fold approach: ACTED provides life-saving support to vulnerable displaced persons, returnees, and host communities across Syria, through multi-sectorial rapid emergency services, and implements a wide range of resilience building interventions.
 Thus, ACTED has been able to strengthen its links with Syrian local communities and to develop an in-depth knowledge of local dynamics.
-A team of 900+ is currently working in theNorth and South Syria, with a coordination office in Amman.

 More than seven years after the beginning of the Syrian conflict, the humanitarian crisis remains of a staggering magnitude and gravity.
 In 2018, more than 13 million people were in need of assistance across Syria including internally displaced persons, host community members, and returnees.
 In the midst of intensified hostilities in multiple locations, more than one million civilians were displaced in the first five months of the year.
 Simultaneously, some 6.2 million people remained in protracted displacement and around 760,000 people spontaneously returned to their communities of origin.

 ACTED in Syria provides services in an out of camp across a variety of sectors: food security and livelihoods; Water, Sanitation and Hygiene (WASH); and shelter/non-food items.
 ACTED combines emergency response and early-recovery assistance to meet the immediate needs of the most vulnerable, whilst building the resilience of conflict-affected communities.